sal55/langs/candm.md

 Compiling bignum.m------ to bignum.dll
 Writing exports file to bignum.exp
 ````
-This also writes an exports file, which is an M modules specifying bindings, that I'd have to write manually for other languages.
+This also writes an exports file, which is an M module specifying bindings, that I'd have to write manually for other languages.
 To use this library in a project, I write:
 ````
 importx bignum